bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

    Figure 1.11

 The batch instance will receive data from Apache Kafka streams.
 Apache Kafka streams require the Apache Kafka service to exist in our system.
-To create the Apache Kafka service you should create two specific providers of the following types: Apache Kafka and Apache Zookeeper (Figure 1.12).
+To create the Apache Kafka service you need two specific providers of the following types: Apache Kafka and Apache Zookeeper (the same as in the previous step) (Figure 1.12).

 .. figure:: _static/kfk-inst-serv-pr1.png
    :align: center

    Figure 1.12

-So these are the types of the instance and the streaming components that will be created for our example:
+So these are the types of the instance and the streaming components that we need for our example:

 .. figure:: _static/inst-stream-serv-prov.png
    :align: center